-By Leader Contributor Jess Farren, Public Relations Specialist and Staff Writer at ASD
+By Leader Contributor Jessica Farren, Public Relations Specialist and Staff Writer at ASD

 The news media and entertainment industries in America have taken every opportunity to misrepresent funeral service professionals.

 Funeral professionals should be recognized in the same way we honor our community leaders.
 They are fulfilling an essential duty for humanity that most people are too fearful to even think about – while also extending themselves to the public far beyond what many people would feel comfortable doing.